micmejia/bible-dump/NKJV/Luke/Luke 18.md

 But He said, "The things which are impossible with men are possible with God."

 ###### 28
-Then Peter said, "See, we have left [^e]all and followed You."
+Then Peter said, "See, we have left all and followed You."

 ###### 29
 So He said to them, "Assuredly, I say to you, there is no one who has left house or parents or brothers or wife or children, for the sake of the kingdom of God,